 - Click the blue “save” button at the bottom of the screen.

 - Click on the gray box marked “Share” in the upper right corner.
 Choose “Copy video link” from the drop-down menu.

 - Paste the link (URL) as directed into the competition application.

 - The competition will be judged by two professional pianists/teachers appointed by the Artistic Director of The Princeton Festival.
 The identity of the adjudicators will not be revealed to the applicants prior to the competition.

-- The adjudicators will only know the contestants by a randomly selected number until the results of the finals are announced.
+- The adjudicators will only know each artist’s video by an assigned number until the master of ceremonies announces the winners on September 23, 2020.

-- The adjudicators reserve the right to declare no winner in any category, as they deem appropriate.
+- The adjudicators reserve the right to declare no winner in any category.

 - The adjudicators’ decisions are final and may not be challenged.